Measuring Guide

 Using a cloth tape measure

 Fabric tape stretches.
-A steel tape measure gives a measurement that stays accurate from the living room to the workroom.
+Use a steel tape measure to the nearest 1/8" — that's the precision that keeps a measurement accurate from the living room to the workroom.

 Measuring only once